JuDFTteam/masci-tools/studentproject18w/README.md

   * **Interstitial**: include the interstitial in the DOS
   * **All characters**: include all characters in the DOS regardless of character selection.
 In the DOS CSV file, different input data is used (a summed column**.

-After the Update button is clicked, a BandPlot or BandDOS plot is produced in Tab 2.
-A 3D atomic plot is produced in Tab 3.

 ### Troubleshooting

 If the BandPlot is not visible: